Manussakis/deel-task/questions.md

 **1. What is the difference between Component and PureComponent? give an example where it might break my app.**

-Just like functions, components can also have a "pure" behavior.
-Meaning that given the same props and states the component always returns the same result.
-PureComponent tends to be more fast than regular components since React doesn't need to do a deep comparison of the old and new values.
+Just like functions, components can also have a "pure" behavior, which means that given the same props and state, the pure component always returns the same result.
+Pure components improve the app's performance since they only re-render if their props or state change and not if their parent re-render.

-If you use a PureComponent but your data needs more than a shallow comparison in order to know whether the component should update or not, you might break your app.
+Pure components use shallow comparison to determine whether they should update or not, so if your component needs a deep comparison in order to make this decision, you might break your app.

 **2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?**